The 4 Most Common Chrysler 3.8 Engine Problems

 Additionally, we’re covering general oil leaks next so we’ll discuss symptoms and replacement there.
 Anyways, hopefully faulty timing chain cover oil leaks were fixed under warranty.
 If not, you’ll be stuck paying out of pocket.

 There’s a joke we came across a while ago, “If your Jeep isn’t leaking oil then you don’t have any oil left.”
-Coming from the BMW world we can certainly relate.
-Oil leak problems don’t only affect the 3.8 V6 Jeep models, but also the Chrysler models.
-In reality, oil leaks affect many engines so Jeep, Chrysler, and BMW aren’t alone here.
+Oil leak problems don’t only affect the Jeep models, but also the Chrysler models.

-Our main focus here is the Chrysler 3.8 valve cover gaskets.
-They appear among the most common oil leaks on the 3.8 liter V6 engine.
+One of the most common leaks is from the valve cover gaskets.
 However, main crankshaft seals and oil pan gasket leaks do happen too.
 Anyways, look for these leaks primarily after 8+ years and 100,000+ miles.

 Chrysler 3.8 V6 Reliability

-Some Chrysler 3.8 engines fail early and those owners are quick to hate on the engine.
+Some Chrysler 3.8 engines fail early and those owners are quick to lay judgement.
 Others hold up well beyond 250,000 miles with few or no issues along the way to that mileage.
-This same concept applies to all automotive engines.
-There will always be some great ones, and some unfortunate early failures.
-We don’t always have full control and it boils down to luck of the draw.
+Sometimes it is just luck of the draw.
+But, some of it can be controlled through maintenance.
+Maximizing longevity on these engines is all about frequent oil and fluid changes.

 I have a Jeep 2008 Sahara and it runs like new with 116,000 miles.
 I replaced the thermostat lower and manifild gasket before it got bad.
 It is not a speedster but its not supposed to be.
 So far it has burned no oil at all since the last change about 2000 miles ago.
 I used valvoline full synthetic.